deadpirate56/Project-1_Udacity_nonodegree/Project 1/README.md

 4. Are the sales cyclic/seasonal in nature?

 ### File Description
-"Supermarket_sales_trends_(1).ipynb" - Attached is a colab notebook with all the data gathering, cleansing and analysis to answer the final questions
+"Supermarket_sales_trends.ipynb" - Attached is a colab notebook with all the data gathering, cleansing and analysis to answer the final questions

 ### Blog Post